AlphaSense vs PitchBook Comparison

 • Do you need to act on your research by reaching decision-makers directly, or does your workflow end at analysis?

-In short, here's what we recommend:
+Here is what we recommend:

 AlphaSense is the platform for teams that need to search, synthesize, and reason across large volumes of qualitative business documents.
 With access to over 500 million premium documents (including earnings transcripts, broker research from 1,500+ firms, and 260,000+ expert interview transcripts), AlphaSense answers open-ended research questions using its multi-agent Generative Search.
 If your work involves building investment theses, monitoring competitive landscapes, or conducting due diligence across qualitative sources, AlphaSense gives you depth no other platform matches.
 The trade-offs: enterprise pricing with no public rate card, and a learning curve for new users.

-ZoomInfo is an AI GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a large verified data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph (processing 1.5B+ data points daily) unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal account context.
 That context fuels AI that shows not just what happened, but why, and what to do next.
-Your team can act through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or the Enterprise API and MCP in any third-party tool.
+Your team can act through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or the Enterprise API and ZoomInfo MCP in any third-party tool.

 If turning market intelligence into pipeline is the missing piece in your workflow, see how ZoomInfo works with a free trial.